-Keeping your AM instances safe from both internal and external attacks is paramount, but it is also a challenge when you cannot control who connects to your instances.
+It is extremely important to keep your AM instances safe from both internal and external attacks.
+This can be a challenge when you cannot control who connects to your instances.

 For example, a client could send unprotected credentials in an HTTP Authorization header.
 Even if AM were to reject the request, the credentials would already be leaked to any eavesdroppers.